bunnyvishal6/data-visualization/README.md

 ## Data-visualization
-* All data visualization projects for free code camp.
-Each folder is a project
+* Data visualization projects for free code camp.
+Each folder is a project.

 ### To Deploy this project
 * Download or clone a folder from this repo.